jalammar/ecco/readme.md

 The model chose London by making the highest probability token (ranking it #1) after the last layer in the model.
 How much did each layer contribute to increasing the ranking of *London*?
 This is a [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) visualizations that helps explore the activity of different model layers.

-### What are the patterns in BERT neuron activation when ir processes a piece of text?
+### What are the patterns in BERT neuron activation when it processes a piece of text?

 ![Asking GPT2 where heathrow airport is](https://ar.pegg.io/img/ecco/neuron-bert.png)